markvoortmanppu/appliedcomputerscience/pages/employment.md

 ## Jobs

 You want to start searching for jobs before you graduate, so that you can transition to next step in your career seamlessly.
-Again, you can search [Handshake](https://pointpark.joinhandshake.com/) for available positions.
+Again, opportunities are often posted to the Applied Computer Science room in [Element](element) and you can also search [Handshake](https://pointpark.joinhandshake.com/) for available positions.